DerekR0123/Midi-Keyboard/DEREK_ROSS.md

  <br>
  <br>

 <b>State-Modification Approaches</b> - There are a few password based systems throughout the program that will run different functions and provide different outputs and abilities based on the state of the password being changed by the user input.
-I beleive my Midi-Keyboard menu (Password-based Command System) shows the best example of state-modification based on the user's alteration on the password input.<br>
+The way I created the Note Objects touches upon this in the stages where you can determine whether to play or display the Note.
+In addition I beleive my Midi-Keyboard menu (Password-based Command System) shows the best example of state-modification based on the user's alteration on the password input.<br>
 Below is an excerpt of the code:<br>
 <br>